vcync/modV/README.md

 # modV
 modV is a modular audio visualisation environment written in JavaScript and runs in Google Chrome.

 All documentation so far is available in [this repo's Wiki](https://github.com/2xAA/modV/wiki).
-There's more to come!

 [![Flattr this](https://button.flattr.com/flattr-badge-large.png "Flattr this")](https://flattr.com/submit/auto?fid=xvwndw&url=https%3A%2F%2Fgithub.com%2F2xAA%2FmodV)

+## Important version information

+modV has three versions.
+1.0 is found in the `master` branch.
+1.5 is found in the `1.5` branch.
+2.0 - the only version with active development, can be found in the `2.0` branch.

+modV is still active, but only on the 2.0 branch.
+When 2.0 reaches maturity, 1.0 will be archived onto its own branch and 2.0 will become the master branch.
+Releases will start upon 2.0's move to the master branch.

+There is no support for 1.0.
+1.5 will be bugfixed upon request.

 ## Sample images
 [![](https://github.com/2xAA/modV/raw/master/docs/example-images/1.jpg)](https://github.com/2xAA/modV/raw/master/docs/example-images/1.png)